jackman337/oxygen-desktop/README.md

 This project is an [Electron](https://www.electronjs.org/) desktop application.
 You can download the latest stable version [here](https://github.com/virattt/oxygen-desktop/releases).

+Finally, you can find the backend server to run with this desktop app [here](https://github.com/virattt/oxygen-backend).

 <img width="1504" alt="Screenshot 2023-08-16 at 5 19 19 PM" src="https://github.com/virattt/project-oxygen/assets/901795/be499d98-7c70-4fc7-9af5-c996f479537e">

 ## Overview 👋